 AC and OC efficiency technologies can provide fuel economy benefits in real-world vehicle operation.
 NHTSA accounts for these benefits by adding fuel consumption improvement values (FCIVs) to a vehicle's fuel economy value.
 As discussed in Draft TSD Chapter 3.7, our analysis considers manufacturers adopting AC and OC technologies as a part of their compliance strategies.
 AC and OC FCIVs are based on an ICEs fuel economy difference not captured on the two-cycle regulatory compliance cycle and a test cycle that can capture those benefits.
-Existing AC and OC FCIVs - based on ICE technologies - do not appropriately represent improvements in BEV fuel efficiency because BEVs have no ICE or transmission, and so cannot take advantage of engine or transmission-specific technologies that BEVs can adopt.
+Existing AC and OC FCIVs - based on ICE technologies - do not appropriately represent improvements in BEV fuel efficiency because BEVs have no ICE or transmission, and so cannot take advantage of engine or transmission-specific technology improvements.
+We represent this in the RC modeling by limiting the amount of AC and OC technologies that BEVs can adopt.
 We performed two additional AC/OC sensitivity cases, one assuming no AC and OC FCIVs are available for BEVs in 2027-2050 (as opposed to the limited application of AC/OC FCIVs to BEVs in the RC), and the other mimicking EPA's proposal for ramping down AC/OC "credits" in the Clean Air Act CO2 program.226 Each of these is discussed further below.